EMP Research Team

 Dr. Chapin is Professor of Mathematics Education at Boston University.
 Her work covers the areas of gifted education, curriculum design, teacher professional development in mathematics, and teacher and student discourse in mathematics.
-Dr. Chapin is the principal investigator of the Elementary Pre-Service Teachers Mathematics Project where she is involved in writing problem-based mathematics tasks and researching the effects of these tasks on elementary education majors’ knowledge of mathematics for teaching.
+As the principal investigator of the Elementary Mathematics Project, she is involved in all aspects of the project.
 Dr. Chapin is the senior author of Math Matters: Understanding the Math You Teach Grades K-8 (2006), a book designed to help teachers understand and teach to the “big” ideas in mathematics and a co-author of Classroom Discussions in Math (2013), that focuses on the role of classroom discourse in learning mathematics.
 Her work on the Mentoring Mathematical Minds series (15 books for gifted students in grades 3 through 5) has won numerous “best curriculum” awards from the National Association of Gifted Children.

 We wish to thank the following individuals and organizations who provided valuable support and consultation at various stages of the EMP project.

-Web Designer & Developer: Scott McCarthy.
+Web Designer & Developer: Scott McCarthy; David Scott Marshall

 Video Production: Fields of Vision.

-Statistical Analyses: Words & Numbers Research, Inc.
+Statistical Analyses: Words & Numbers Research, Inc.; Dr. Zhushan Mandy Li.

 Project Advisors: Dr. Rebekah Elliott; Dr. Mark Hoover; Dr. Elham Kazemi; Dr. Ryota Matsuura; Dr. Lynn Hart, Dr. Eva Thanheiser.